a-wesole/VertexCP_miniAOD/README.md

 - First iteration:  (d1 = pi+, d2 = k-) (D0 candidate)
 - Second iteration: (d1 = k+, d2 = pi-) (D0bar candidate)

-We then reconstruct 'theD0' from the assigned daughter tracsk.
-The reconstructed D0 meson is of the type ```pat::CompositeCandidate```, this was a careful decision because of the capability to 'addUserFloat' to each candidate.
+We then reconstruct 'theD0' from the assigned daughter tracks.
+The reconstructed D0 meson is of the type ```pat::CompositeCandidate```, this was a careful decision because of the capability to ```addUserFloat``` to each candidate.
 These floats stay with each candidate throughout the process.
 The daughters are of the type ```pat::PackedCandidates``` in accordance with the 2023 PbPb miniAOD data.

-The output from D0Fitter.cc can be saved to an edm.root file, as written the output will be ``` "vector<pat::CompositeCandidate>      "generalD0CandidatesNew"   "D0" ```
+The output from D0Fitter.cc can be saved to an edm.root file, as written the output will be <br>  ``` "vector<pat::CompositeCandidate>      "generalD0CandidatesNew"   "D0" ``` <br>
 It is important to note that the output from D0Fitter.cc is all D0Candidates, there are no cuts applies to the reconstrcted tracks in this step.
 See more information in the config file (/VertexCompositeProducer/test/run_edm_and_ttree_DATA_forD0.py)
+<br> <br>

 - **Step 2 (VertexCompositeAnalyzer/plugins/VCSelector_D02kpi.cc) "Selector"**